goschtl/zope/z3c.securitytool/trunk/README.txt

   view in any context.
 These permissions are gathered from the roles groups and of course directly provided permissions.

-  THE SECURITYTOOL VIEWS ARE zope.Public RIGHT NOW.
-DO NOT INSTALL THIS ON A PRODUCTION BOX.
-ANYONE WILL BE ABLE TO SEE YOUR PERMISSIONS FOR EVERY VIEW.
-THESE PERMISSIONS WILL STAY THIS WAY UNTIL THE BETA IS ANNOUNCED.
-IF YOU NEED TO INSTALL IT ON A PUBLIC BOX CHANGE THE SETTINGS IN browser/configure.zcml TO BE MANAGER ACCESS ONLY.

   ===================================================================
   Demo Instructions
   ===================================================================